AERONET-Project/AeroLinux22/README.md

 Your linux device must be connected to internet to clone the directory and install the required packages.
 When setting up your Linux system please run the following commands.

+*Note; sometimes you need to do a sudo date -s "Dec XX 20XX" of current month to be in time allowable window for download of updates*

 Update the apt tool,
 ```bash
   sudo apt --fix-missing update -y